|Venue: Twickenham Stadium Date: Sunday, 25 October Kick-off: 14:00 GMT|

 |Coverage: Live text on the BBC Sport website and app; highlights on BBC Two and online from 18:00 GMT.|

-Barbarian FC expressed their “extreme disappointment” in the conduct of the players who breached the regulations.
+Barbarian FC expressed their “extreme disappointment” in the conduct of the players involved.

 The players involved in Wednesday night’s unauthorised excursion were kept separate from the rest of the Barbarians squad on their return to the hotel.

-Although the team are due to be tested for coronavirus again before Sunday’s match at Twickenham, the Rugby Football Union stated it would “not be possible to guarantee that these players are not infectious in the period up to and including the match”.
+Although they are due to be tested for coronavirus again before Sunday’s match at Twickenham, the Rugby Football Union stated it would “not be possible to guarantee that these players are not infectious in the period up to and including the match”.

 “The RFU scheduled the fixture to provide a warm-up game ahead of the postponed Italy v England Guinness Six Nations decider, however, it will not compromise the safety of players to do so,” it added.

 The identity of the players involved in the breach has not been revealed.